 How long after knee replacement can you play sports?

-The answer to this question depends on numerous factors.
-For example, it depends which sport you want to do.
-It also depends on how successful your operation was, and how closely you’ve been following your recovery physio plan.
 Light exercise such as walking in the days following your surgery is encouraged by your doctor.
 Cycling on a stationary bike may be recommended within two weeks of your surgery.
 Cycling outdoors is unlikely to be recommended until up to three months after your operation.

 Some sports that carry a high risk of falling or impact should not be attempted.
 These include rugby, skiing and football.
-More information can be found in our guide to knee surgery timings.

 Pain in your knee?

-If you’re experiencing knee pain, try out knee suitability quiz.
+If you’re experiencing knee pain, try our knee suitability quiz.
 It will give you an idea of whether you’d benefit from booking a consultation with one of our knee specialists.

 What is the best exercise after knee replacement?

-• Straight leg raises – while lying flat on a bed, keep your affected leg straight and raise it about 12 inches off the bed.
+While lying flat on a bed, keep your affected leg straight and raise it about 12 inches off the bed.
 Hold it for up to five seconds before lowering back down.

-• Ankle pumps – these are a great way of reducing the swelling in your affected leg while strengthening muscles.
+these are a great way of reducing the swelling in your affected leg while strengthening muscles.
 While lying flat on the bed, pump your feet up and down while hinging at the ankle.
 You can also rotate your feet clockwise and anti-clockwise.
 These exercises can be done multiple times a day.

-Resistance band exercises after knee replacement
+Resistance band exercises after knee operation

 The use of resistance bands can be extremely helpful following knee replacement surgery.
 They can help target specific muscles around the affected area while reducing the stress of impact exercises.